lalamove/challenge/backend.md

         - The API responds an object containing the distance and the order ID (see sample)

     - One endpoint to take an order (see sample)
-        - An order must not be takable multiple time.
+        - An order can only be taken once.
-        - An error response should be sent if a client tries to take an order already taken.
+        - An error response should be returned if a client tries to take an order that is already taken.

     - One endpoint to list orders (see sample)

+3. The request input should be validated before processing.
+The server should return proper error response in case validation fails.
-3. You must use one of the following APIs to get the distance for the order:
+4. You must use one of the following APIs to get the distance for the order:
 - Google Maps API (https://cloud.google.com/maps-platform/routes/)
 - Similar API from Mapbox or HERE Maps
 - **NOTE:** if you use Google Maps, you don't have to provide actual API key to us, just describe in the README how to use a custom key with your solution.
-4. A Database must be used (SQL or NoSQL, at Lalamove we use mostly MySQL).
+5. A Database must be used (SQL or NoSQL, at Lalamove we use mostly MySQL).
 The DB installation & initialisation must be done in `start.sh`.
-5. All responses should be in json format no matter in success or failure situations.
+6. All responses must be in json format no matter in success or failure situations.

-## Api interface example
+## Api Interface

+You are expected to follow the API specification as follows.
+Your implementation should not have any deviations on the method, URI path, request and response body.
+Such alterations may cause our automated tests to fail.

 #### Place order